 Before using Basic, post a description of the desired resource type on HL7's FHIR list-server or on Stack Overflow to see whether the use-case can be met by an existing resource.
 (Sometimes the intended scope of an existing resource won't be clear, even if the intent is to cover your space.)
 Using an existing resource is usually preferable to using Basic as it significantly increases the likelihood of interoperability.

-If an existing resource would normally be a good fit for your use-case but can't be used due to overly prescriptive constraints your implementation is unable to meet, again raise the problem on Stack Overflow so the problem with the specification can be addressed
+If an existing resource would normally be a good fit for your use-case but can't be used due to overly prescriptive constraints your implementation is unable to meet, again raise the problem on Stack Overflow so the problem with the specification can be addressed.

 If it is necessary to make use of the Basic resource, try to use one of the HL7-defined codes for resource type or submit your requirement for a new type for inclusion in the HL7 vocabulary (using the Propose a change link), as this will increase the likelihood of interoperability.
 Alternate code systems are conformant, but are less likely to be recognized or re-used across the healthcare implementation space.